CelliesProjects/smartMeterReader-esp32/README.md

 Download and install these in the Arduino libraries folder.

-The driver library for the ssd1306 oled can be installed with the Arduino library manager.
+The driver library for a ssd1306/sh1106 oled can be installed with the Arduino library manager.
+Use the ThingPulse driver.

 ## DSMR v5 P1 port standard specifications